hraberg/deuce/README.md

 ### Building

-`lein uberjar` will bundle together deuce, Clojure and the Emacs Lisp from GNU Emacs into an executable jar (which currently can't do anything).
+`lein uberjar` will bundle together deuce, Clojure and the Emacs Lisp from GNU Emacs into an executable jar (which currently cannot do anything).

 ### The Road Map

 My guess is that it will take roughly a month to get anything useful at all out of batch mode with basic Emacs Lisp cross compilation.
 An editor that can do anything but crashing another 2 months.
 An actual useful, somewhat compatible subset of Emacs 6 months.

+A potential first milestone is to get [`ert.el`](https://github.com/ohler/ert) testing itself in batch mode.

 Matching the performance and exact characteristics of the C code for buffers etc. isn't a goal.